Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/05-LAB_SC_100_Lab1_Ex1_Sentinel.md

 1. Select **Review + assign** twice.

-You successfully created role based access model for the role requirements for Contoso´s security operations team and created a custom role for the network team and assigned the role on the specific table in your log analytics workspace.

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:

  - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.